Using rocprofv3#

 rocprofv3 --hsa-trace -- <application_path>

-The above command generates a hsa_api_trace.csv file prefixed with process ID.
+The preceding command generates a hsa_api_trace.csv file prefixed with process ID.
 Note that the contents of this file have been truncated for demonstration purposes.

 $ cat 197_hsa_api_trace.csv